when glamour dies.

 WHAT DO YOU NEED TO PLAY THIS GAME?

-Each purchase comes with a non-print-friendly pdf version of the game, as well as both docx and txt versions of the game for further accessibility, options, and flexibility.
+Each purchase comes with print-friendly pdf version of the game (in both singles and spreads) for further accessibility, options, and flexibility.

 PRESS (& PLAYTHROUGHS):